ARTISTS IN PUBLIC SERVICE (AiPS)

 - an opportunity to submit work for an annual exhibition, and to offer it for sale

-- an opportunity to join a Spring holiday painting course.
+to join a Spring holiday painting course.

 For further information, please contact membership secretary: Liz Spiro: email@example.com